 White-tailed Deer

-Referred simply to as the whitetail in the U.S., this deer is native to the Americas.
-It is a medium-sized animal, with the male weighing anywhere between 130 to 300 lbs, and the doe weighs somewhere between 100 to 200 lbs.
+Known simply as the whitetail in the U.S., this deer is native to the Americas.
+It is a medium-sized animal: the male weighs anywhere between 130 to 300 lbs, while the doe weighs somewhere between 100 to 200 lbs.
 Its coat changes from brown in the summer to a grayish-brown as winter approaches.
-The white-tailed deer is so named because of the prominent white underside on its tail, which it flags as a warning or when it senses danger.
+The white-tailed deer is so named because of the bright white underside of its tail, which it flashes like a flag to warn the others when it senses danger.

 Moose

-The largest and tallest of all the deer species, moose are typically found in cool climates, especially northern parts of Asia, Europe, and U.S. They can weigh as much as 1,800 lbs.
-The stags can be easily differentiated by the massive leaf-shaped antlers they possess that can span a length of up to 6 ft.
-They have long faces and a “bell” – a loose, hanging flap of skin under their throat.
-Despite their enormous size, moose are very good swimmers, and can wade several miles in water in search of food.
+The largest and tallest of all the deer species, the moose is typically found in cool climates, especially the northern parts of Asia, Europe, and the U.S. It can weigh as much as 1,800 lbs.
+You can tell the stags apart by the massive leaf-shaped antlers they carry, which can span a length of up to 6 ft.
+They have long faces and a “bell” — a loose, hanging flap of skin under the throat.
+Despite their enormous size, moose are very good swimmers, and can wade several miles through water in search of food.

 Mule Deer

-Found all over South American deserts and the U.S., this deer gets its name owing to the large mule-like ears it possesses.
-A black-tipped tail, forked antlers, large ears, and a white patch on their hind sides is what differentiates these deer from the other species.
-Its grayish-brown coat makes it easier for the deer to adapt to the desert surroundings.
+Found all over the South American deserts and the U.S., this deer gets its name from the large, mule-like ears it has.
+A black-tipped tail, forked antlers, big ears, and a white patch on its hind side are what set it apart from the other species.
+Its grayish-brown coat helps the deer blend into its desert surroundings.

 Caribou

-Popularly known as Reindeer, this deer inhabits the Arctic and sub-Arctic regions.
-This is the only species where both male and female grow antlers.
-They have two thick layers of woolly fur which act as insulators in the freezing weather.
-They cover a distance of over 3,000 miles during their annual migration to the Arctic, a feat unparalleled by any other land mammal.
+Popularly known as the Reindeer, this deer lives in the Arctic and sub-Arctic regions.
+It is the only species in which both the male and female grow antlers.
+Caribou have two thick layers of woolly fur that act as insulators in the freezing weather.
+They cover a distance of over 3,000 miles during their yearly migration to the Arctic — a feat unmatched by any other land mammal.

 Indian Muntjac

-Also called “Barking Deer”, this deer is widespread across Southeast Asia.
-They are solitary creatures and prefer to roam alone.
-They emit a deep bark-like sound (hence the name Barking Deer), if they sense danger approaching.
-This species is omnivorous, and is known to eat bird eggs along with grass and shoots.
+Also called the “Barking Deer”, this deer is widespread across Southeast Asia.
+Muntjacs are solitary creatures and prefer to roam alone.
+They make a deep, bark-like sound (which is how they earned the name Barking Deer) if they sense danger coming.
+This species is omnivorous, and is known to eat bird eggs as well as grass and shoots.

 Sika Deer

-Its name comes from the word “shika” which means deer in Japanese language.
-It is also called the Spotted Deer.
-It is found all over Eastern Asia.
-During the mating season, males utter loud shrill whistles that can be heard over a mile away.
-These deer were prized for their velvet antlers in China and Taiwan.
+Its name comes from the word “shika”, which means deer in the Japanese language.
+It is also called the Spotted Deer, and it is found all over Eastern Asia.
+During the mating season, the males let out loud, shrill whistles that can be heard over a mile away.
+These deer were once prized for their velvet antlers in China and Taiwan.

 Sambar

 Native to Southeast Asia, this deer is found in almost all parts of Asia.
-These deer have three-tined antlers, which are used to carve knives and handles.
-Living in tropical seasonal forests, these creatures are easy preys for tigers, leopards, and crocodiles.
-They stomp their hooves as a warning signal.
+Sambar have three-tined antlers, which people have used to carve knife handles.
+Living in tropical seasonal forests, these creatures are easy prey for tigers, leopards, and crocodiles.
+They stomp their hooves on the ground as a warning signal.

 Fallow Deer

-Spread all over central Europe and United Kingdom, this deer prefers to graze in the open grasslands.
-Their coats are brown and change to a darker shade in the colder months.
-These deer are very good jumpers, and can jump over 2 ft high and 5 ft across.
-There are four sub-types in this species, each having different kind of coat pattern: the common, menil, melanistic and leucistic variant.
+Spread all over central Europe and the United Kingdom, this deer likes to graze in open grasslands.
+Its coat is brown and turns a darker shade in the colder months.
+Fallow deer are very good jumpers, and can clear over 2 ft high and 5 ft across.
+There are four sub-types in this species, each with a different kind of coat pattern: the common, menil, melanistic and leucistic variant.

 Chital

-Occurring in huge numbers across the Indian subcontinent, this deer prefers to stay in herds.
-They have lyre-shaped antlers, and bawl in a primitive way as compared to other deer species.
-The meat from this deer is highly popular as compared to that other species.
+Found in huge numbers across the Indian subcontinent, this deer likes to stay in herds.
+Chital have lyre-shaped antlers, and bawl in a more primitive way than other deer species.
+The meat from this deer is more popular than that of most other species.

-Deer can be broadly classified into two groups: the Old World deer which includes the subfamily Cervinae, and the New World deer which includes the subfamily Capreolinae.
-The categorization is as follows:
+Deer can be broadly split into two groups: the Old World deer, which make up the subfamily Cervinae, and the New World deer, which make up the subfamily Capreolinae.
+Here is how the family is sorted out.

 Subfamily Cervinae